 - App Developer website: TikTok (based in China, owned by ByteDance)

-Unfortunately there are many reports showcasing the negative impact of TikTok on teens – from predator concerns to collecting data on minors without parental consent.
-We want parents to be informed before they give their student access to this app.
+Unfortunately, there are many reports showcasing the negative impact of TikTok on teens – from predator concerns to collecting data on minors without parental consent.
+There are also safety and privacy concerns with the app that parents should know about.

-TikTok can secretly access the clipboard on users’ devices, according to Forbes
+TikTok was secretly accessing the clipboard on users’ devices, according to Forbes

 The most acute issue with this vulnerability is Apple’s universal clipboard functionality, which means that anything I copy on my Mac or iPad can be read by my iPhone, and vice versa.
 So, if TikTok is active on your phone while you work, the app can basically read anything and everything you copy on another device: Passwords, work documents, sensitive emails, financial information.
 Anything.Forbes